-The addition or deletion of traffic lanes should be undertaken on tangent sections of roadways.
+The addition or deletion of traffic or bicycle lanes should be undertaken on tangent sections of roadways.
 The approach to lane deletions and additions should have ample advance warning and sight distance.

 The termination of lanes (including auxiliary lanes) shall meet the general requirements for merging lanes.
+See Section C.9.c.1 for additional information.